 Our environment is fundamental to our quality of life.
 With the ever-increasing focus on recycling and the circular economy, Crossroads Paper is positioned to take a leading role in the production of new packaging materials from wastepaper.
-By envisioning the resources that exist within the cast-offs of daily life, Crossroads Paper will give new life to old materials and preserve our forests far into the future.
+By repurposing the resources that exist within the cast-offs of daily life, Crossroads Paper will give new life to old materials, support economic growth, and preserve our nation’s forests far into the future.

 Environmental protection is a critical part of the Crossroads Paper approach.
-From its reliance on recycled raw materials to its world-class water management systems, every part of the operation has been carefully designed to minimize its carbon footprint, while serving the community’s recycling needs and protecting the region’s natural resources.
+From its reliance on recycled raw materials to its world-class water management systems, every part of the operation has been carefully designed to limit water usage and minimize carbon emissions, while serving the community’s recycling needs and protecting the region’s natural resources.

 RECYCLED RAW MATERIALS

-To effectively transform used materials into beneficial new products, innovators need to identify markets for recycled products and then invest in the appropriate technology to clean, process and convert those used materials.
+To transform used materials into beneficial new products, innovators need to identify markets for recycled products and then invest in modern technology to clean, process and convert those used materials.

 By carefully selecting and sourcing these recycled raw materials, Crossroads Paper will have the ability to control its production process and manufacturing specifications to ensure that its finished products meet the most demanding performance requirements.
 Years of recycling experience and a legacy of outstanding performance in addressing environmental issues will inform every step along the way.

-Neighborhoods, local communities and government entities will play a critical role in the success of the operation, as they are the source for the recycled raw materials to be collected for re-processing.
-Strong and mutually beneficial relationships with these stakeholders will form the foundation for the long-term strength of Crossroads Paper.
+Neighborhoods, local communities and government agencies will play a critical role in the success of the operation, as they are the key sources for the recycled raw materials to be collected for re-processing.
+Strong and mutually beneficial relationships with these stakeholders will contribute to the long-term strength of Crossroads Paper.

 WATER RESOURCES

-Effective management of water resources is another foundation of the project.
-Whether for agricultural, industrial or residential use, water is a precious commodity in the community and a critical part of any development project.
+Whether for agricultural, industrial or residential use, water is a precious commodity in the community, and effective management of water resources is another foundation of Crossroads Paper.

 AIR QUALITY

 Crossroads Paper subscribes to the highest possible standards of clean air.
-Because the operation will be built exclusively to produce unbleached containerboard from recycled raw materials, the pulping or bleaching processes that are common at other facilities will not be required.
+Because the operation will be built exclusively to produce recycled containerboard from recycled raw materials, pulping or bleaching processes common at other facilities will not be required.
 By avoiding these processes altogether, Crossroads Paper will eliminate the accompanying challenges they can bring to air quality.

 ENERGY